dbrugne/donut/README.md

 **Features**
 - [ ] Add bookmark a room star in header with favorties rooms in home and account and profile
+- [ ] Add option to no join #General on connection

 **Chat**
 - [ ] Upgrade socket.io to 1.0